Area committees provide the opportunity for you to give your views and ideas for improving community life in your neighbourhood.

 Area committees meet four times a year and there are four areas, representing the fourteen wards of the city.

-Area committees have a say in the decision making on the use of developer contributions.
-Developer contributions gives more choice about improvements to community facilities, open spaces and play areas and sports facilities (within the Section 106 funding available).
+Area committees have a say in the decision making on the use ofdeveloper contributions.
+Developer contributions give more choice about improvements to community and sports facilities, open spaces and play areas.

 Have your say at meetings

 Open forum session

 You can just turn up and have your say during this session, but notification in advance is also welcome.

 Agenda items provide a structured approach for decisions that need to be taken about a range of matters.